cedriccullingworth/BlocklistManager/README.md

 - Note that the only stored identifying information is your device's MAC address which is only used to track last time downloaded per site as certain sites disallow too-frequent downloads (e.g. dan.me.uk)

 ### Other
-- OSVersionExtension version 3.0.1, recompiled with .NET 9.0 [https://github.com/pruggitorg/detect-windows-version](https://github.com/pruggitorg/detect-windows-version), so is
+- OSVersionExtension version 3.0.1, recompiled with .NET 8.0 and then upgraded to 9.0 [https://github.com/pruggitorg/detect-windows-version](https://github.com/pruggitorg/detect-windows-version), so is
 not the same as the available Nuget version.

 ## General